SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 In the device profile details, you can add firmware versions, software packages and configuration files.

 Click **Add firmware** to add a firmware version to the profile.
 Select a firmware and a version from the list and click **Save** to add the selection to the profile.
 If a device type has been defined for the profile, only those firmware versions can be selected that match the device type.
+Only one firmware version can be added to a profile.

+For details on firmware, see [Managing device firmware](#firmware-repo).

 Click **Add software** to add a software package to the profile.
 Select a software and a software version from the list and click **Save** to add the selection to the profile.
-As opposed to firmware, you can add more than one software package to a profile.
 If a device type has been defined for the profile, only those firmware versions can be selected that match the device type.
+You can add multiple software packages to a profile.

+For details on software, see [Managing device software](#software-repo).

 Click **Add configuration** to add a configuration file to the profile.
 Select a configuration file from the list and click **Save** to add the selection to the profile.
-You can add more than one configuration file to a profile.
+You can add multiple configuration files to a profile.

+For details on configuration snapshots, see [Managing configuration snapshots](#configuration-repository).

 #### To update device profiles